-- Cook the frozen spinach in a medium sized skillet over medium heat until cooked through.
+- Cook the frozen spinach in a small skillet over medium heat until cooked through.
 Transfer to a fine mesh strainer and drain well.
 Press down using a paper towel to drain liquid as much as possible.

-- In the same skillet, cook chopped onion until translucent, about 3-4 minutes.
+- In the same pan, cook chopped onion until translucent, about 3-4 minutes.

-- Combine the cooked spinach, onion, ricotta, Greek yogurt, Parmesan, garlic, Italian seasoning, pepper, egg, and cooked chicken in a large bowl.
+- Add the cooked spinach, onion, ricotta, Greek yogurt, Parmesan, garlic, Italian seasoning, pepper, egg, and cooked chicken to a large bowl.
 Stir to combine.